mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/tunnel-cli/index.md

 socks_proxy=$(kubectl get service -n ${namespace} "${proxy_service}" -o jsonpath='{.spec.clusterIP}{":"}{.spec.ports[?(@.name=="proxy")].port}')
 ```

 Provide the value of `${socks_proxy}` as the SOCKS5 proxy to a proxy deployed on the management cluster.
-After setting `nginx_endpoint` to the Nginx service endpoint, on the management cluster run:
+After setting `service_endpoint` to the service endpoint, on the management cluster run:

 ```shell
 cat > nginx-proxy.yaml <<EOF